Join us on Project Explore to start your transition to Towson University with an adventure.

 During each Project Explore session, participants are paired with up to seven other

-incoming Towson students for the duration of the experience.
-Each group is led by
+incoming TU students for the duration of the experience.
+Each group is led by two

-and travel skills, as well as an introduction to life as a Towson student.
+and travel skills, as well as an introduction to life as a TU student.

 Benefits of Project Explore

-Get a head start on your orientation experience and meet current Towson students and
+Enhance your orientation experience and meet current TU students and alumni.

 Establish relationships with other participants and student leaders to create an on-campus